1982 Grand Prairie warehouse shootings

 On August 9, 1982, a mass shooting and vehicle-ramming attack took place in Grand Prairie, Texas, United States.
-The perpetrator, 49-year-old John Parish, carried out a shooting around two warehouses he worked for before fleeing the scene in a stolen semi-trailer truck.
+Six people were killed and three were injured at two warehouses before the perpetrator, 49-year-old John Parish, fled the scene in a stolen semi-trailer truck.
 Following a high-speed chase through the city's downtown area, Parish broke through a police barricade, injuring an officer, and crashed into a building.
 He was subsequently killed by police during a shootout.

-It was the worst shooting rampage in Dallas–Fort Worth history at that time.
+It was the worst mass shooting in Dallas–Fort Worth history at that time.

 Incident

 Western Transportation shooting

 At approximately 8:00 a.m. on August 9, 1982, John Parish, armed with a shortened M1 carbine, a .25-caliber semi-automatic pistol, and a .38-caliber revolver, entered the Western Transportation Company building in the central business district of Grand Prairie, to discuss an unresolved payment dispute with his supervisor Eddie Ulrich.
-When the discussion did not go to his liking, Parish killed Ulrich, as well as truck driver Martin Moran and operations manager Moody Smith, before stealing a bobtail truck and driving to the Western Transportation Company office half a block down the street.
-There he killed executive secretary Wyvonne Kohler and wounded receptionist Ruth James with shots in her shoulder and neck, as well as operations manager Burnett Hart with a shot to the head.
+During the conversation, Parish killed Ulrich, as well as truck driver Martin Moran and operations manager Moody Smith, before stealing a bobtail truck and driving to the Western Transportation Company office half a block down the street.
+Inside, he killed executive secretary Wyvonne Kohler and wounded receptionist Ruth James with shots in her shoulder and neck, as well as operations manager Burnett Hart with a shot to the head.
 He also took office worker Vicki Smallwood hostage for a while, to find an executive named Mike, threatening: "If he's not in, you're dead."
-Though, after his search proved to be of no avail, Parish decided to let his hostage go, when realizing that she was the wife of an acquainted mechanic.
+After failing to locate the executive, Parish recognized Smallwood as the wife of an acquainted mechanic and let her go.